CappasityTech/MertsySDKAndroid/readme.md

       }
   }

 3. Launch the app.
-Select the capturing mode (Panorama, Cars or Indoor) and follow the prompts.
+Select a shooting mode (Panorama, Automotive or Indoor) and follow the instructions.
-4. When the capturing is completed, a link to the new model will be copied to the clipboard.
+4. When the capture is complete, the link to the new model will be copied to the clipboard.
-5. Select the 'View model' mode and in the text field paste the modelID, SKU/VIN of the model or a link (3d.cappasity.com/u/...) to the model.
+5. Select "View Model" mode and in the text field paste the model ID, model SKU/VIN or link (3d.cappasity.com/u/...) to the model.
 Click Search.

 # Contact us

 SDK access: support@cappasity.com
 Website - https://cappasity.com/contact/

-Copyright (c) 2022-2023, Cappasity Inc. All rights reserved.
+Copyright (c) 2022-2023 Cappasity Inc. All rights reserved.

 Neither the name of Cappasity Inc., nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.